I was going to write a post about manners and general rudeness after one of my new neighbours said to me rather curtly, “I don’t have time to talk.”

-For the record, I’m not overly chatty.
-I place quiet and solitude above many things and I respect privacy.
-I think courtesy is underrated and I aspire to treat people well.
-I value good manners.
+For the record, I’m not a talker.
+I like quiet and solitude and have a healthy respect for privacy.
+I think courtesy is underrated and aspire to treat people well.
 I’m tired of those who don’t.
 Of dog owners who don’t leash their out-of-control dogs or pick up after them.
 Of people who leave their garbage lying about.
 Of those who yell into their cell phones or get into the 8 items or fewer aisle with 28 items.
-Of people who harp on about how busy they are (there’s a highly infectious busy-ness pandemic out there, I know, I’ve suffered myself) or those that want to talk about how great they are.
-I’m sick of rudeness in general.
+Of people who harp on about how busy they are (the highly infectious busy-ness pandemic) or those that want to talk about how remarkable they are.
 I’m tired of the general lack of kindness.

 But then yesterday, I drove past a neighbourhood park in Kingston and I saw something that reaffirmed my faith in people.
 There were a couple of dozen community-minded citizens out spending their Sunday morning picking up rubbish and raking the grass and working in the park.
 These were families with their children and strollers and dogs.
 They were obviously volunteering and keeping their neighbourhood clean – picking up after those who won’t pick up after themselves.
 They were making the world a better place.
 And they made me want to be a better person too.
 When I walked my dog last night I picked up rubbish along the way and brought it back to the garbage bin.